Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Evaluating the financial case for heavy equipment tracking requires examining both direct costs and the substantial risk mitigation and efficiency benefits these systems deliver.
 The initial investment includes tracking device acquisition and any associated activation fees, while ongoing costs typically involve monthly or annual service subscriptions for the data connectivity and platform access that enable location monitoring and reporting.

-Passive GPS tracking systems generally offer more favorable cost profiles for heavy equipment applications compared to real-time alternatives.
+Passive GPS tracking systems generally offer more favorable cost profiles for heavy equipment applications compared to passive alternatives.
 The extended battery life eliminates the labor costs associated with frequent charging or battery replacement, which can quickly exceed the device costs themselves when calculated across large fleets over multiple years.
 The simplified installation process that requires no electrical connections further reduces deployment costs by eliminating professional installation requirements.

 The theft prevention value alone often justifies tracking system investment for heavy equipment fleets.
 Even a single prevented theft or successful recovery of stolen machinery typically returns multiples of the tracking system cost for the entire fleet.
 Beyond the direct asset value, avoided theft also eliminates the project delays, replacement equipment rental costs, insurance deductibles, and premium increases that accompany equipment theft incidents.